slakpi/pinotams/README.md

     # 4-letter ICAO identifiers.
 For US ARTCC NOTAMs, use KZ**, e.g. KZSE for
     # Seattle ARTCC.
 For US regulatory NOTAMs, use KZZZ.
 For US non-ICAO
     # identifiers such as 7S3, use K***, e.g. K7S3.
+    #
+    # Multiple location directives are allowed, and each can have up to 10
+    # locations.
+Each is sent as a different query to the ICAO API Data
+    # Service, and the ICAO API limits each query to 10 locations.
     locations="K7S3,KHIO,KMMV,KUAO,KSLE,KVUO,KSPB,KZSE";
+    locations=...more locations...;

     # Interval in minutes for NOTAM queries.
 To be kind to the ICAO service,
     # keep this larger than 60 minutes.
 PiNOTAMs updates at 0000Z + this time